kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Toggle y axis scale (log/linear) l
 ================================ =============================

-Three methods from :class:`Annotatedimage` add mouse and keyboard interaction.
+Three methods from :class:`maputils.Annotatedimage` add mouse and keyboard interaction.
 These methods are described in the next sections:

 Changing colors in an image